Listening And Being Interested In People Isn't A Conversation Cure-All

 Sometimes we don't want to want to take on the listening, interested role

-Sometimes we have our own stuff we want to go on about and share with others.
+Sometimes we have our own stuff we want to share.
 Within reason that's totally fine.
-Sometimes we don't really feel like listening.
+Sometimes we don't really feel like doing all the listening.
 Sometimes we don't really care about the subject the other person really wants to discuss.
-Sure we may win some points by hearing them talk about it, but how far are we willing to go if we ultimately think it's boring and we're not getting a whole lot out of the interaction?
+Yeah, we may win some points by letting them talk about it, but how far are we willing to go if we ultimately think it's boring and we're not getting a whole lot out of the interaction?

 It's not always easy to take an interest in and discuss certain topics

-When you hope to engage someone by talking about their hobbies, it's not always as simple as just asking a few questions and then letting them talk at you.
-Sometimes you have to have a passing knowledge of the topic yourself to be able to ask good questions and create an engaging conversation for the other person.
-For example, say you meet someone who's really into cars on a highly technical level.
+When you hope to engage someone by talking about their hobbies, it's not always as simple as just asking a few questions and then sitting back as they talk at you.
+Sometimes you need a passing knowledge of the topic yourself to be able to ask good questions and create an engaging conversation for the other person.
+For example, say you meet someone who's really into the technical side of cars and racing.
 You may not have the faintest idea about what to say to have a discussion about that topic.
-You could always try picking their brain about the basics of the hobby and why they like it, but the other person may not want to talk about it at a level where they have to explain the fundamentals to a beginner.
-They may want to get into nitty gritty details with someone who knows as much as they do.
+You could always try picking their brain about the basics of the hobby and why they like it, but they may not want to talk about it at a level where they have to explain the fundamentals to a beginner.
+They'd prefer to get into nitty gritty details with someone who knows as much as they do.